shubhamagarwal92/shubhamagarwal92.github.io/index.md

 <ul>

 I am a <a href="http://msiam.imag.fr">Master </a> student pursuing <strong>Data Science</strong> specialization (2016-17) in MSIAM (Master of Science in Industrial and Applied Mathematics), program jointly offered by Ensimag, Grenoble INP and IM2AG, Universite Grenoble Alpes, Grenoble, France.
-Currently as second year master student, my stay is supported by the IDEX scholarship.
+Currently as a second year master student, my stay here is supported by the IDEX scholarship.

 <br />
 <br />